Doubt (2008 film): Plot

 Unconvinced, Aloysius meets with Donald's mother regarding her suspicions.
 When describing the potential abusive relationship between Donald and Flynn, she is shocked by Mrs. Miller's seeming ambivalence.
-Finally, the mother tearfully admits that Donald is gay and fears his physically-abusive homophobic father would kill him if he knew.
-She describes her difficult position: unable to protect her son from his father's violence, Flynn is the only male figure who has shown Donald any kindness.
-His position at the school shields him from bullies, and leaving the school now could compromise the better socio-economic future that the school can give Donald.
-She begs Aloysius to solve the situation by removing Flynn over Donald, but she is unsure of what she can do because of Flynn's entrenched position within the patriarchal senior clergy.
+Finally, the mother tearfully admits that Donald is gay and fears his father would kill him if he knew.
+She describes her difficult position: since she is unable to protect her son from his father's violence, Flynn is the only male figure who has shown Donald any kindness.
+His position at the school shields him from bullies, and leaving the school now could compromise the better future that the school can give him.
+She begs Aloysius, if she wants to get her way, to remove Flynn instead of Donald.
+But her main desire lies for Donald to complete with good marks by June.

-Knowing that she has spoken with Donald's mother, Father Flynn threatens to remove Aloysius from her position if she does not back down.
+Knowing that she has spoken with Donald's mother, Flynn threatens to remove Aloysius from her position if she does not back down.
 She informs him that she contacted a nun from his last parish and discovered a history of past infringements.
 He demands to know what proof she has, and she admits that all she has is her certainty.
 Flynn accuses her of insubordination and acting outside her duties.
 She threatens that she will do whatever it takes to force him out even if it means being thrown out of the church herself.